mauriciopoppe/blog/site/content/notes/home-server-setup.md

 While my home server isn't powerful enough to run Gemini locally, it doesn't have to.
 Gemini only needs access to a filesystem and permissions to run commands.

-- **Access to a filesystem** - I mount the Pi's entire filesystem to my MacBook Pro using [SSHFS](https://github.com/libfuse/sshfs).
+I mount the Pi's entire filesystem to my MacBook Pro using [SSHFS](https://github.com/libfuse/sshfs).
 To my Mac (and Gemini), the server's code looks like a local folder.
 Because Gemini is launched within this mounted codebase, it has a a good level of understanding of my stacks.

 ```bash
 # One time mount